Are you hanging on a Dream

 The writer herself saw potential and wanted more from what she had produced.

-The moment she had been waiting for so long.
+The moment she had been waiting too long.

 Her excitement from reading the enlightened words that the real approach of the letter did not sink in to see the truth of Vanity publishing.